24 German Books for Beginners: Easy Reads from a Range of Genres

 Amazon.com and Amazon.de can deliver easy German books right to your doorstep.

 If you’re keen on finding books digitally, or you’re trying to save money, read up on how to find free German e-books on Amazon and stock up your e-reader with Deutsch.

 Galda + Leuchter is a Berlin, Germany and Madison, Wisconsin-based German books supplier.
 You can search their database and request that they deliver books to you.

-Whether you decide to pick up one of these six books or to find your own easy German book, you should get started on German reading as soon as possible, following the tips above to facilitate your learning process.
+Whether you decide to pick up one of these 24 books or to find your own book to learn German, you should get started on German reading as soon as possible, following the tips above to facilitate your learning process.

 There’s nothing like reading fiction to jumpstart learning another language!

 And One More Thing...